Reserve team: France

-In France, the reserve teams of professional clubs playing in Ligue 1, Ligue 2 or National is restricted to play in fourth-tier Championnat National 2 if the club has a youth center or in fifth-tier Championnat National 3 if a team doesn't have a youth center.
+In France, the reserve teams of professional clubs playing in Ligue 1, Ligue 2 or Ligue 3 is restricted to play in fourth-tier Championnat National 1 if the club has a youth center or in fifth-tier Championnat National 2 if a team doesn't have a youth center.
 Reserve teams have not been allowed to play the Coupe de France to serve the non-reserve team's interests.

-However, if the first team plays or get relegated in the fourth-tiered National 2, the reserve team is restricted to a fifth-tiered level.
+However, if the first team plays or get relegated in the fourth-tiered National 1, the reserve team is restricted to a fifth-tiered level.

 If a reserve team finishes first in his National 2 group, the promotion is awarded to the second.
 Additionally, if a reserve team finishes first in his National 3 group but the club doesn't have a youth center, the promotion is instead awarded to the second.

 Some professional or amateurs clubs engage a third or even a fourth team in the French football league system, especially in lower divisions.
 In some extreme cases, a fifth team can be engaged.